NCCC's Veterinary Technology Program has been ranked #40 in the nation by TheBestColleges.org! Click here for a complete list of the rankings.

 TOTAL CREDITS 68

-Please submit your application and any questions regarding the application process to:
+Please submit any questions regarding the application process to:

 Secretary – Nursing & Veterinary Technology Northwestern CT Community College